enactjs/samples/README.md

 # Enact Samples
-Samples applications demonstrating the features and style of Enact
+Sample applications demonstrating the features and style of Enact

 ## Prerequisites